 It’s been reported that Amazon held a 26% share of the Black Friday market in 2018, reiterating the amount of bargain hunters that flock to the online retailer rather than heading out to brick-and-mortar stores nowadays.

 If Prime Day is anything to go by, the cost of Amazon device prices could be slashed during Black Friday.
 But other than Amazon, where else can you look for deals?
 Here’s a list of just some of the many stores and retailers that will host Black Friday bargains in time for Christmas 2020:

 It’s not only toys, electronics, clothes and furniture on offer on Black Friday, you can also get some incredible deals on holidays and trips.

 Whether it’s a last-minute getaway over Christmas, or a fortnight trip for the following summer, Black Friday could help you get the holiday you’ve been dreaming of, at an affordable price.

 Remember, amidst all the excitement, you’ll need travel insurance before going on holiday, which you can get from Confused.com at a cheap price.

 Read our guide to travel insurance for more information.

 Cyber Monday always occurs on the Monday after Black Friday and is a day that many online stores offer various deals on their products.

 The reality is that there is very little difference between Black Friday and Cyber Monday, since Black Friday has now become an event for both online and in-store retailers, but the more deals, the better!

-When is Cyber Monday in 2019?
-It’s set to be on the 2nd of December; conveniently after the last payday before Christmas for most monthly-salary earners.
+When was Cyber Monday in 2019?
+It’s was on the 2nd of December; conveniently after the last payday before Christmas for most monthly-salary earners.